Bronchology · Special Prosthesis

 Antegrade implantation method

-Steps 1, 2 and 3 are repeated.
-Then the tracheoscope containing the introducer and the prosthesis is stopped 5 mm before the lesion to be treated, and the ejector plunger is pressed slowly.
+Stop the tracheoscope containing the prosthesis 5 mm before the lesion to be treated, and slowly press the ejector plunger.
 In this way, the prosthesis will be expelled toward the affected trachea.

 Correction of the stent position